mmwasigwa/Mwasigwa2/README.md

 <h1 align="center">🚀 Hey there!
 I'm Mwasigwa </h1>

 <p align="center">
-  A passionate [Front-End Developer] from [Nairobi], on a mission to create software that inspires.
+  A passionate Front-End Developer from Nairobi, on a mission to create projects that inspire.
 </p>